top of page

 A virtual data room is where due diligence happens.
 Having an organized, secure, and professional VDR shows buyers you’re serious and reduces back-and-forth.

-Platform suggestions: Dropbox, Google Drive, or purpose-built VDRs like DealRoom or Firmex.
+Platform Suggestions: Check out Dropbox, Google Drive, or purpose-built VDRs like DealRoom or Firmex.

-Due diligence is intense and it’s where deals often stall or fall apart.
+Due diligence is intense and often where deals stall or fall apart.
 Being mentally and operationally ready for this phase can make or break your exit.

-• Invasive questions about your finances, people, and contracts
+• Invasive questions about your finances, personnel, and contracts.

-• Requests for customer interviews, system demos, or facility tours
+• Requests for customer interviews, system demonstrations, or facility tours.

 Even if you're 1–2 years away from a sale, now is the time to prepare.
-By cleaning up your financials, organizing your legal documents, and getting your team and systems in shape, you'll be well-positioned to attract the right buyers and close at the right value.
+By cleaning up your financials, organizing your legal documents, and getting your team and systems ready, you'll be well-positioned to attract the right buyers and close at the right value.

 Further Reading: